Attumm/redis-dict/README.md

 dic["age"] = 32
 dic["city"] = "Amsterdam"

-# Get value by key
+# Get value by key, from any instance connected to the same redis/namespace
 print(dic["name"])  # Output: John Doe

 # Update value by key, got a year older